mabaan/FishNet/README.md

 ## Overview

-FishNet is a lightweight browser extension designed to detect phishing websites in real time through a combination of heuristic rules, domain intelligence, and machine learning inference.
-The system integrates local detection with a secure cloud backend to identify suspicious pages, display clear warnings, and collect anonymized reports to improve detection quality.
+FishNet is a lightweight Chrome browser extension that detects phishing websites in real time using a two-stage detection system: URL Suspicion Index (USI) algorithm with FAISS-based domain similarity matching, backed by a machine learning classifier for suspicious URLs.
+The extension automatically checks pages on load and displays simple binary verdicts (Safe/Phishing) to users with detailed analysis available on demand.

-The project also includes a human-centered usability study that evaluates user trust, clarity, and compliance with phishing warnings.
+The system includes a Flask backend for USI calculation and ML inference, plus a user feedback mechanism to report misclassifications for future model improvements.

 ---

 ## Objectives

-1. Develop a functional browser extension using Manifest V3 and TypeScript.
+1. Build a functional Chrome extension using Manifest V3 with automatic phishing detection.
-2. Implement cloud-based model inference for accurate phishing detection.
-3. Follow OWASP extension security guidelines.
-4. Evaluate user perception and behavior through a small-scale usability study.
+2. Implement USI algorithm using FAISS vector database for fast domain similarity checks.
+3. Deploy ANN model with high accuracy for suspicious URL classification.
+4. Provide simple, user-friendly interface with binary Safe/Phishing verdicts.
+5. Enable user feedback reporting for continuous model improvement.

 ---